-The 2018 cohort enjoys a hike at the fall line along the Northwest Branch; the 2019 cohort enjoys a stop at Kingman Island.
+The 2018 cohort enjoys a walk at the fall line along the Northwest Branch; the 2019 cohort enjoys a boat tour stop at Kingman Island.

 The next Master Naturalist program at AWS will be held on Saturdays, once per month, from 9:00am - 4:00pm, June 2020 - May 2021.

 Visit the blog to learn more about the program, training, and subsequent volunteer service.